Home » Biggest projects » Mumbai–Ahmedabad High-Speed Rail, India’s maiden high-speed rail project

 Mumbai–Ahmedabad high-speed/bullet train project overview

-Expected to be the first of its kind in India upon completion, the Mumbai–Ahmedabad High-Speed Rail Corridor is an under-construction high-speed rail line connecting the South Asian country’s economic hub, Mumbai, with the city of Ahmedabad in Gujarat.
+Mumbai–Ahmedabad High-Speed Rail Corridor is a high-speed rail line under construction in India.
+It connects the South Asian country’s economic hub, Mumbai, with the city of Ahmedabad in Gujarat.

 Also Read: Anji Khad Bridge, the first cable-stayed railway bridge in India

-Noteworthy, the 508km project is a part of the 650 km-long high-speed rail corridor that was proposed to run from Pune to Ahmedabad through Mumbai.
-The corridor (Mumbai–Ahmedabad High-Speed Rail Corridor) comprises 460.3 km of viaducts, 25.87 km of tunnels (including a 7km section undersea), 12.9 km of cut and fill, and 9.22 km of bridges.
+The 508km project is a part of the 650 km-long high-speed rail corridor that was proposed to run from Pune to Ahmedabad through Mumbai.
+It comprises 460.3 km of viaducts, 25.87 km of tunnels (including a 7km section undersea), 12.9 km of cut and fill, and 9.22 km of bridges.

 The line will have a total of 12 stations in Mumbai, Thane, Virar, Boisar, Vapi, Bilimora, Surat, Bharuch, Vadodara, Anand/Nadiad, Ahmedabad, and Sabarmati.
 The stations will be constructed either above or next to existing railway stations to provide transfer with the Indian Railways network.